 If you’re looking for a five-star shopping experience, Admiralty, Central and SoHo is the place for you to spend on luxurious good and high fashion.
-Locked in between the Peak and Victoria Harbour, this city’s financial district boosts exclusive luxury malls such as the LANDMARK which spans four buildings: LANDMARK ATRIUM, LANDMARK CHATER, LANDMARK ALEXANDRA and LANDMARK PRINCE’S retailing high-end labels which includes Louis Vuitton’s Asia flagship store, Tiffany to name a few.
+Locked in between the Peak and Victoria Harbour, this city’s financial district boasts exclusive luxury malls such as the LANDMARK which spans four buildings: LANDMARK ATRIUM, LANDMARK CHATER, LANDMARK ALEXANDRA and LANDMARK PRINCE’S retailing high-end labels which includes Louis Vuitton’s Asia flagship store, Tiffany to name a few.
 Dining is prestigious with Michelin-starred restaurants and the Café is a favourite with local celebrities.
-So, why not make some time to soak the luxury side of Hong Kong.
+So, why not take some time to soak the luxury side of Hong Kong.

 With endless shopping malls, department stores, boutiques and market stalls, although it will take an entire day to go around, Causeway Bay is perhaps the most convenient area to explore for those with a tight schedule.

 Depending on your budget, upmarket fashion can be found in Times Square, Lee Theatre or Fashion Walk; mid-price in Hong Kong’s largest Japanese-style department store SOGO or bargains galore of clothing, accessories and domestic goods at Jardine’s Crest market.

 One of the most dynamic districts in the city, Old Town Central is a place where century-old temples share the same streets as fashion-forward concept stores and modern art galleries.